Undue adverse effects test

 Fisheries New Zealand assesses the effects of a proposed marine farm on fishing through the undue adverse effects test.
 Find out about the test, what it covers, and the decision process.

 Before setting up a marine farm, you must apply for a resource consent (also known as a coastal permit) from the relevant regional council.

-If the council grants resource consent, it will ask MPI for an undue adverse effects test (UAE test).
+If the council grants resource consent, it will ask us for an undue adverse effects test (UAE test).
 The UAE test will assess the potential effects of your marine farm on recreational, customary, and commercial fishing.